Select Page

 • Campaign-specific emails or web pages – As you build out campaigns to promote things like online learning opportunities or career resources, include any testimonials you collected for those specific activities.

-• Your online community – Don’t forget to include testimonials in your online community to help promote specific member benefits and activities as well as to improve member retention.
+• Your online community – Don’t forget to include testimonials in your online member community to help promote specific member benefits and activities as well as to improve member retention.

 Learn more